gkapfham/dotfiles/README.md

 groupings with beginning and ending marks that respectively look like `{{{` and `}}}`, thereby helping to group the regions.

+To ensure that my development environment is largely self-contained, this repository also includes Git submodules of the packages that I actively use in, for instance, the `zsh` shell.
+When I needed to heavily customize a specific plugin or tool I forked a specific GitHub repository and then made my improvements in that fork.
+Otherwise, I added the needed repository as a sub-module to this one.
+These are the current submodules that I maintain:

+- fastsyntaxhighlighting
+- fzftab
+- gitstatus
+- tpm
+- zshautosuggestions
+- zshdefer
+- zshgitprompt
+- zshsyntaxhighlighting

 ## Installation Instructions

 You can type the following command if you want to clone this repository: